How To Start a Business as an Immigrant in the US

 E-2 visa | Immigrant business investors |

-Visa rules change frequently, so consult with an immigration attorney to decide which entrepreneurship visa might be best to pursue in your situation.
-Keep in mind, too, that some visas may not directly lead to a green card, but there may be additional non-direct pathways to consider.
+Visa rules change frequently, so consult with an immigration attorney to decide which entrepreneurship visa might be best in your situation.
+Note that some visas may not directly lead to a green card, and there could be additional non-direct pathways to consider.

-Yes, DACA Dreamers can legally start their own businesses regardless of immigration status.
+Yes, DACA program recipients or “Dreamers” can currently legally start their own businesses regardless of immigration status.
 They can receive an ITIN (Individual Taxpayer Identification Number) to start their business, open bank accounts, apply for loans and pay federal income taxes.

-Many entrepreneurs may benefit from receiving funding, and that’s true for immigrants launching their own businesses, too.
-While some lenders may list U.S. citizenship or permanent residency status amongst their eligibility requirements, there are plenty of lenders and funding options that may be open to immigrant entrepreneurs.
+Many entrepreneurs benefit from external funding, and that’s true for immigrants launching their own businesses, too.
+While some lenders list U.S. citizenship amongst their eligibility requirements, there are others that may be willing to lend to permanent residents and other non-U.S. citizens.
+Here are a few examples:

 4 steps to start a business